 4.2.
 Check Email Headers

-Confirm that an email’s sender matches the domain and is not a spoofed address.
+Verifies that the sender of an email is authentic to that domain and not a spoofed address.

 4.3.
 Report Suspicious Emails